 How are Christian believers loving their neighbours overseas?

 Pupils will investigate the impact of the example of Jesus: following how, in Christian understanding, he is Saviour and servant to all mankind.
-They will find out and evaluate how this inspires Christians to follow Jesus: exploring how Christians participate in church life, love people in their local communities and share in loving our neighbours overseas.
+They will find out and evaluate how this inspires Christians to follow Jesus: exploring how Christians participate in church life, love people in their local communities and share in loving our neighbours overseas, for example via their Companion Links.

 - To make links between the commandment to love your neighbour (local and global) and the teachings of Jesus